od-c0d3r/math-magicains-react/README.md

 > Milestone 4 : Refactor the Calculator components, to use hooks instead of using class based components.

+> Milestone 5 : Full website for the Math magicians app, consisting of several pages and using the components already created.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 ## Built With

-- JavaScript framework : ReactJs
+- JavaScript library : ReactJs

 ## Live Demo